htm-community/menorah/README.md

 ## Working Directory

-Menorah needs a working directory, because NuPIC writes artifacts to the file system.
+Menorah needs a working directory for its second constructor parameter, because NuPIC writes artifacts to the file system.
 Pass in a path to a working folder for menorah experiments.

 ## Run multiple fields